 - 1. Completion of application and related procedures; - 2.
-Successful completion of the Psychological Services Bureau, Inc. (PSB) entrance exam.
-The student may reattempt the PSB entrance exam up to three attempts. - 3.
+Successful completion of the Psychological Services Bureau, Inc. (PSB) entrance exam. - 3.
 Ability to comply with health-related standards and meet minimum essential skill requirements.
 Documentation of the Technical Standards Assessment Form. - 4.
 Documentation of immunization records. - 5.
 Payment of fees for liability insurance. - 6.
 Documentation of current CPR certification. - 7.
 Completion of background check and drug screen.